prebid/Prebid.js/modules/cwireBidAdapter.md

       params: {
         pageId: 1422,                 // required - number
         placementId: 2211521,         // required - number
         adUnitElementId: 'other_div', // optional, div id to write to, if not set it will default to ad unit code
+        cwcreative: 42,               // optional - id of creative to force
+        refgroups: 'test-user',       // optional - name of group or coma separated list of groups to force
+        cwapikey: 'api_key_xyz',      // optional - api key for integration testing
       }
     }]
   }